What is a Suspension Type Insulator?

 There are two main types of suspension insulators

-Below is a detailed explanation of the cap, pin, and Hewlett-type insulator.
+Below is a detailed explanation of the cap-and-pin, and Hewlett-type insulator.

 1. Cap-and-pin type Suspension Insulator